shuoxu2018/shuoxu2018.github.io/_pages/about.md

 # 👋 About Me

 Hi, I am a Postdoctoral Associate at **Cornell University**.
 I received my Ph.D. from the Department of Geographical Sciences at the University of Maryland, College Park, where I was advised by <a href='https://www.terpconnect.umd.edu/~xie/'>Prof. Yiqun Xie</a>.

 My research focuses on **remote sensing** and **knowledge-guided machine learning**, with expertise in satellite data retrieval, data downscaling, multi-source data fusion, all-weather product development, and related scientific challenges.

-I have authored over **11 papers** in leading journals and international AI conferences with <a href= 'https://scholar.google.com/citations?user=f0840jkAAAAJ&hl=en'>Google Scholar citations <strong>490+</strong></a>.
+I have authored over **11 papers** in leading journals and international AI conferences, with over **490 Google Scholar citations**.
 I also serve as a **reviewer for 15 international journals**, including *Remote Sensing of Environment (RSE)*.

 ---